9 Amazing Things to Do in Isabela Island Galapagos (Isla Isabela)

 It’s a silent walk across the lagoon, and it’s very common to find flamencos searching for their food in the swampy waters.

-They are accompanied by beautifully colored ducks that navigate the ponds in a group and fish their food, submerging their tiny head and lifting their but as if diving—super fun to watch.
+They are accompanied by beautifully colored ducks that navigate the ponds in a group and fish for their food, submerging their tiny head and lifting their but as if diving—super fun to watch.

-When you are tired of taking photos of the feathered critters, you can keep walking for about 1,5 miles passing through intricated trees and mangroves until you arrive at the Tortoise breeding center, where you can admire the old giant tortoises in their different stages of life.
+When you are tired of taking photos of the feathered critters, you can keep walking for about 1,5 miles passing through intricate trees and mangroves until you arrive at the Tortoise breeding center, where you can admire the old giant tortoises in their different stages of life.

-I would suggest you should do it around 4 pm so that you are more likely to see the flamingos.
+I would suggest you do it around 4 pm so that you are more likely to see the flamingos.

 4. Hang out on the beach